plug-in-pow/Algorithm-website/README.md

 # Algorithm-website
-Its an fun website to learn algorithm and data structure.
+Its a fun website to learn algorithm and data structure.